akiencore/ComputerVision_OpenCV/11172020_CannyEdgeDetection/README.md

 ## Purpose:
 Apply OpenCV to:
-* Load an image and transform it into a grayscale image
-* Apply Canny Edge Detector to find edges that fits the image, there is a tradeoff between accuracy and find all edges
+* Find edges that fits the image by Canny Edge Detection

 </br>